vvo/docs/source/includes/_redirects.md

 ## Placeholders

+You can use placeholders in the origin and target paths:

 ```
     /news/:year/:month:/:date/:slug  /blog/:year/:month/:date/:slug
 ```
-You can use placeholders in the origin and target paths -->

 This would redirect a URL like `/news/2004/02/12/my-story` to `/blog/2004/02/12/my-story`